 Paris is for Reading

-With this minimap we cheated a little bit as we are featuring the usual 7 bookstores… and one library!
-We couldn’t help it… but you surely will understand why!
+These bookstores are charming and diverse.
+Each of them offers something special from great travel books, to art, design, and of course wine, we’re in Paris.
+In this minimap we cheated a little bit as we are featuring the usual 7 bookstores… and one library!
+We couldn’t help it, but you surely will understand why!

-Ready for spending an amazing autumn walking around Paris looking for wonderful stories to read… and reading?
-Oui, on y va!
+Ready for spending an amazing time walking around Paris looking for wonderful stories to read?
+On y va!
 Download your minimap here!